philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 ### Minimum sizing

-When the contents of flex items inside a flex container are larger than the containers main size, thos items will shrink based on the values of their `flex-shrink` property.
+When the contents of flex items inside a flex container are larger than the containers main size, those items will shrink based on the values of their `flex-shrink` property.

 Since the version of the spec dated September 18, 2012, flex items (by default) items were not supposed to shrink below their minimum content size:

 > By default, flex items won’t shrink below their minimum content size (the length of the longest word or fixed-size element).
 To change this, set the min-width or min-height property.

 Chrome, however, seems to [ignore this instruction](http://lists.w3.org/Archives/Public/www-style/2014Dec/0249.html) and allow flex items to shrink to a main size of zero.
+In the context of a sticky footer layout where there is more content than can fit on the screen, the header, footer, and content elements all squish in an undesirable way.